Your strategy must be thoughtful, timely and effective to drive donor engagement.

 Facebook Live, Periscope and Snapchat will forgive you for using your smartphone.

 What’s most important is that you’re publishing engaging and easy to share content covering the valuable work your organization does day-to-day.
+When you’re trying to generate awareness about your non-profit, your followers, donors, and supporters are a valuable asset.
+Make sharing your message easy for them so they will spread the good word to their networks.

 Share a fundraising goal, interviews with key team members, progress on a new project, or host a question and answer session to bring awareness to your good work.
 According to Syndacast, “using the word ‘video’ in an email subject line boosts open rates by 19%, click-through rates by 65% and reduces unsubscribes by 26%.”